-Recently I was asked about the factors that make for a top college for Native Americans students.
+Recently we were asked about the factors that make for a top college for Native Americans students.
 It is a great question and it really depends on individual student needs and goals; however, that does not make for a great blog.
 So I will answer this with a top ten list of things that Native American students should consider when choosing a college.
 This list not based of some elaborate survey or research, just lessons learned from my perspective of what was helpful for me while in college and what I observed was helpful to Native students in my work with Native students on college campuses.
 Before I get to the list let me get this disclaimer out first, yes there are things I missed.
 And yes, I left out key things like academic major, graduation rates, retention rates, etc. I believe you can find this on any college fit list; my list is about the finer details of college resources for Native American students.

 OK, so here it is:

 1. Having other Native American students on campus.
 You may not think it is important in the process of choosing a college, but once you are on campus you will realize that it matters.
 I have been told many times by Native students how exciting and unusual it is when they meet other Native students on campus.
 Be wary of the advertised number of Native American students on campus in college web sites, because when you get on campus it may have a different feel than you expected.
 Just the other day, I had a student say that there is supposed to be 200 Native American students on campus, but they have yet to find one.
 Why advertised numbers on college websites may not be entirely accurate is a blog for another day, but visit the campus, spend a day or two walking on campus and get a feel for campus life as a Native student.

 2. Having a Native American student center on campus.
 The best way to find other Native students is to locate the Native American student center on campus.
 Some Native American student centers will be a small office in the basement of a building and some will be an entire house.
 Generally you can expect to find a staff person who is dedicated to helping Native students find academic and career success.
 You may also find a great place to study and most importantly, other Native students.